MFrackowiak/mf-simple-calendar/README.md

 * **Returned**: `None`
 * Deletes any private changes in invite description for event.

-## Tests
+## Testing

-Tests performed was partially automated (using attached scripts), checking proper responses app behaviour by observing log of responses.
-Each layer was tested separately (`database_test.py` for `DatabseManager`, `calendar_test.py` for `Calendar` and `api_test.py` for server API) and only after previous layer was checked and (most of) bugs fixed, next layer was built.
+Tests performed were partially automated (using attached scripts), checking proper responses app behaviour by observing log of responses.
+Each layer was tested separately (`database_test.py` for `DatabaseManager`, `calendar_test.py` for `Calendar` and `api_test.py` for server API) and only after previous layer was checked and (most of) bugs fixed, next layer was built.
-Such approach to app testing allowed to avoid (in most cases) need to debug previous layer to find erroneous code.
+Such approach to app testing allowed to avoid (in most cases) the need to debug previous layer to find erroneous code.
 Some bugs were still revealed only after certain conditions were met during further testing.

 ## \#TODO